jwi5433/Atx-Happy-Hour/README.md

 - It is hosted on Render, a cloud service that provides seamless hosting solutions.

 ## Note for Users
-The application may require a brief loading period for the pins to appear and sometimes requires a refresh, due to the limiations of the free hosting site.
+The site may require a brief loading period for the pins to appear and sometimes requires a refresh, due to the limitations of the free hosting site.